AdvancedBiomeasurementsResearchGroup/SampleTrackeR/README.md

 library(ggplot2)
 ```

-The `SampleTrackeR` script is not part of an R package and the simplest way to load the script is by sourcing the code as follows:
+`SampleTrackeR` consists of a single script that can be loaded by sourcing the code.

 ```
 source("/absolute/path/to/SampleTrackeR.R")
 ```

-Note that the `SampleTrackeR` script sets the current working directory as the path when searching for input files; all input files (see below for details) thus need to be present in the current working directory.
+Note that the `SampleTrackeR` script sets the current directory as the path when searching for input files (`path <- getwd()`); all input files thus need to be present in the current directory.

 ## Description of input files

 ### sample_plate_layout

 This tab-delimited file describes the experiments, namely plate layout and STM added to each sample / sequencing library.
-Samples lacking STMs can be added using a mock STM (designated *e.g.*, stm00); the mock STM compoistion should also be present in the stm_compositions file (see below for details).
+Samples lacking STMs can be added using a mock STM (designated *e.g.*, stm0); the mock STM compoistion should also be present in the stm_compositions file (see below for details).

 The following columns and matching names are required.